RapidMiner Server home directory

 Handling disk space

-By default, all user generated contents like processes, models or data sets will be put inside the RapidMiner AI Hub home directory.
-As those contents can grow in size depending on your users' use of Projects and the Remote Repository, we advise to always have enough space left on the disk which is hosting the RapidMiner AI Hub home directory.
+By default, all user generated contents like processes, models or data sets will be put inside the RapidMiner Server home directory.
+As those contents can grow in size depending on your users' use of Projects, we advise to always have enough space left on the disk which is hosting the RapidMiner Server home directory.

 Securing the RapidMiner Server home directory

-standalone.xml, and other configuration files all contain information that may be considered secret (server settings, repository content, database passwords, etc).
+The Projects' data and other configuration files all contain information that may be considered secret (server settings, Project content, database passwords, etc).

-For production use, we strongly recommend that you secure this directory against unauthorized access.
+For production use, we strongly recommend that you secure this volume against unauthorized access.

 We recommend the following precautions: